Tribler/trustchain-superapp/detoks-uvt/report.md

 - Each phone called the `getNextRecommendation` function 100 times in one sequential loop

-- All results stored in a Firestore database
+- All results are stored in a Firestore database

 In Figure (**FIGURE_REF!!!**), the time per function call is plotted with the 100 calls on the x-axis and the time it took in ms on the y-axis.
 Each line represents one device with its corresponding public key shown in the legend in the top right corner.